 - Veggie broth – Don’t add it all at once, it’s best to incorporate it a little bit at a time to make sure the stuffing is moist but not wet.
 If your bread cubes are properly dried they will require all the broth the recipe calls for, otherwise you might need to use a little less.

 - Aromatics – Sage, Rosemary + Celery are the holy trinity of holiday aromas, go wild here and add as much as your heart desires.

 - What can I substitute for eggs in stuffing?
-You could use store bough plant based eggs like “Just Egg or Follow Your Heart” or make your own flax egg (1 Tbsp ground flax + 3 Tbsp water) BUT it is absolutely not necessary in this recipe.
+Although it is absolutely not necessary in this recipe, you could use store bough plant based eggs like “Just Egg or Follow Your Heart” or make your own flax egg: 1 Tbsp ground flax + 3 Tbsp water.

 - What is the best bread for stuffing?
-Any crusty loaf like sourdough, spent grain, homemade vegan bread or even a gluten free loaf will work well.
+Any crusty loaf like sourdough, spent grain, a hearty whole grain loaf, homemade vegan bread or even gluten free bread will work well in this recipe.

 - Make ahead – you can certainly prepare your stuffing the night before, refrigerate covered and bring to room temperature before baking.